datacommonsorg/docsite/api/sheets/get_variable.md

 **Required Arguments**:

-*   `dcids`: A list of (parent) `Place` nodes, identified by their DCIDs.
+*   [`dcids`](/glossary.html): A list of `Place` nodes, identified by their DCIDs.

-*   `variable` - The StatisticalVariable whose measurement is sought.
+*   `variable` - The [StatisticalVariable](/glossary.html) whose measurement is sought.

 **Optional arguments**:

 *   `date` - The date or dates of interest.
+If this argument is not specified, the API will return the latest observation of the variable.

 ## Assembling the information you will need a request to the places within a place endpoint

 This endpoint requires the arguments `dcids` and `variable`.
 [DCIDs](/glossary.html) are unique node identifiers defined by Data Commons.
 Your query will need to specify the DCIDs for the parent places of interest.
 You are also required to specify the [statistical variable](/glossary.html) whose measurement you seek.
 Statistical variables are the metrics tracked by Data Commons.

 You may choose to specify the `date` argument.
 You may specify this argument as a single value, a row, or a column.
 All dates must be in ISO 8601 format (e.g. 2017, "2017", "2017-12") or as a Google sheets [date value](https://support.google.com/docs/answer/3092969?hl=en).
-If this argument is not specified, the API will return the latest observation of the variable.

 **Returns**